-1.4.1.3 St Catharines Way, Forsells End, North Way, Chapel Close and Winckley Close the area.
-Examples are in Chapel Close and Freer Close.
-There are a variety of houses, (but no bungalows) including some modern terraced and link-detached designs, which has enabled a wider range of house values.
+1.4.1.3 St Catharines Way, Forsells End, North Way, Chapel Close and Winckley Close bungalows) including some modern terraced and link-detached designs, which has enabled a wider range of house values.
 The landscaping is arguably the best of the new developments and quite a number of properties benefit from open country views.
-One or two cul de sacs end openly probably with further development in mind, but the road widths of these are inadequate for more than a very limited number of vehicles.
+One or two cul-de-sacs end openly probably with further development in mind, but the road widths of these are inadequate for more than a very limited number of vehicles.

-Figure A-1-0-2 St Catharines Way looking towards the Church, with many mature trees.
+Figure A1-6-2 St Catharines Way looking towards the Church, with many mature trees.

 This development followed quickly after The Heights in the later 1970s.
-The layout incorporated several mature trees, some of which have since been removed, and open green areas some of which were planted with trees, which are now a dominant feature of
+The layout incorporated several mature trees, some of which have since been removed, and open green areas some of which were planted with trees, which are now a dominant feature of the area.
+Examples are in Chapel Close and Freer Close.
+There are a variety of houses, (but no